CyberFlash-1/CyberFlash-1/README.md

 </h1>

 ## About Me
-<small>I’m a cybersecurity enthusiast with a passion for threat hunting, vulnerability management, and cloud security.
-I enjoy working on hands-on projects to strengthen my skills and contribute to the cybersecurity community.</small>
+<small>Cybersecurity professional with experience in threat hunting, vulnerability management, SIEM operations (Splunk), risk assessment, and hands-on lab projects.
+Passionate about building practical solutions, contributing to the cybersecurity community, and exploring Elastic/SIEM engineering.</small>

 ## Projects